 Even in cases where it is easy to establish who the heirs are, it takes 6 to 12 weeks before a certificate of inheritance is issued.

-Depending on the canton, certificates of inheritance are normally issued by the office responsible for inheritance matters in the relevant commune.
-(DE: Erbschaftsamt, Teilungsamt/-behörde; FR: service des successions), by a notary, or by the district prefecture (Regierungsstatthalteramt) may also be responsible.
+Depending on the canton, certificates of inheritance are issued by the office responsible for inheritance matters in the relevant commune (DE: Erbschaftsamt, Teilungsamt/-behörde; FR: service des successions), by a notary, or by the district prefecture (Regierungsstatthalteramt).